rackerlabs/design-system/_component_design/button-drop-down.md

 ## Best practices

-In addition to the best practices outlined in [simple buttons]({{site.baseURL}}/components/buttons.html) and [actions menu]({{site.baseURL}}/components/actions-menu.html), consider the following best practices when you construct a drop-down button:
+In addition to the best practices outlined in [simple buttons]({{site.baseURL}}/components/buttons.html), consider the following best practices when you construct a drop-down button:

-- While a drop-down button reduces the clutter on a page, drop-down buttons require the user to complete more steps.
+- While a drop-down button reduces the clutter on a page, drop-down buttons conceal user options.
 Consider listing all options as an alternative to concealing options within a button.
-- xxx.
-- xxx.
-- xxx.
+- Ensure that you label a basic drop-down button accurately.
+A user should be able to predict the options available in the drop-down menu.

 {% endcolumn %}